WHAT SPECIAL BENEFITS ONE CAN ATTAIN AT THE CHOY-LI-FATT COURSE?

 3. Technique of Whirl-Wind Fists and its Counters

 Imagine you are holding two iron rods and swinging them methodologically on an opponent.
-If he attacks you, you hit their attacking arms with your iron rods.
-If they retreat, you swing your iron rods on his head or body.
+If he attacks you, you hit his attacking arms with your iron rods.
+If he retreats, you swing your iron rods on his head or body.
 Now you use your arms like two iron rods, which is actually more versatile.

 This is a famous technique in kungfu but is little understood because it requires some subtle movements to make it effective.
 It is known as "foong chei khuen fatt" or the "technique of whirlwind fists", and is very formidable if your arms are powerful and you know the subtle movements which will be taught at the course.